 010 Editor checks if a file that is open in the editor has been changed by an external process.
-If a change is detected the above dialog is displayed.
+If a change is detected in a single file, the above dialog is displayed.
 Click Reload to load the changes from the external process and note that any current edits on the file will be lost.
 Click Ignore to continue editing the file as usual without loading any external changes.
 After either of these buttons is clicked and 010 Editor detects new changes to the file, the above dialog will be displayed again.
 Click Always Reload to automatically reload any changes that are detected and 010 Editor checks for new changes every few seconds (this option is useful for editing a log file that is being written to disk from another process).
 Click Always Ignore to ignore any future changes to this file until the file is closed and opened again.
-Note that the notice about possible corrupted data only applies if a large block of data has been inserted into another file and then that block was modified by an external process (see Introduction to the Data Engine for more information).